Battle of Perryville: Attack from the Confederate right

 Cheatham's artillery bombardment began at 12:30 p.m., but he did not immediately order his infantry forward.
 Union troops continued to file into line, extending their flank to the north, beyond the intended avenue of attack.
 Bragg moved Cheatham's division into Walker's Bend, assuming the redirected attack would now strike the Union's open flank.
 Unfortunately for the Confederates, their cavalry reconnaissance withdrew before McCook placed an artillery battery under Lt.
 Charles Parsons and the brigade of Brig.
 Gen. William R. Terrill onto the Open Knob, a prominent hill on the northern end of the battlefield.

 The brigade of Brig.
-Gen. Daniel S. Donelson was the first to cross the Chaplin River, climb the bluffs on the west bank, and began its attack around 2 p.m.
+Gen. Daniel S. Donelson was the first to cross the Chaplin River and climb the bluffs on the west bank, and it began its attack around 2 p.m.
 Two of the brigade's regiments had been detached, leaving only three for the attack.
 Cheatham shouted, "Give 'em hell, boys!"
 One of the enduring legends of the Civil War is that Gen. Polk, who was also an Episcopal bishop, was nearby and seconded the cheer: "Give it to 'em boys; give 'em what General Cheatham says!"
 The brigade found that instead of striking the open flank it had expected, it was performing a frontal assault on the center of the Union position.
 The 16th Tennessee Infantry, under Col. John H. Savage, raced ahead of the other two regiments, attempting to reach the artillery battery of Capt.
 Samuel J. Harris.
 (Savage held Donelson in disdain, considering him a drunkard with limited military ability, and often paid little attention to orders from his commander.
 He considered Donelson's order to attack Harris's battery to be a death sentence against him.)
 As it moved west into a depression, it came under crossfire from the 33rd Ohio Infantry and the eight guns of Parsons' artillery on Open Knob, 200 yd to the north.
 Cheatham ordered the brigade of Brig.
 Gen. George E. Maney forward to deal with Parsons on the Open Knob, but Donelson's brigade could not withstand the fire and withdrew to its starting point at 2:30 p.m. with about 20% casualties; Savage's regiment lost 219 of its 370 men.